Inferring stochastic low-rank recurrent neural networks from neural data: Introduction

 To serve as useful models of brain activity, it is important that models also capture the observed brain activity, including trial-to-trial variability.
 Many methods that fit RNNs to data are restricted to RNNs with deterministic transitions \cite{Sussillo2009,Pandarinath2018,Hess2023,Dinc2023,Valente2022,Perich2020}.
 It is unlikely that, in general, all variability in the data can be explained by variability in the RNNs initial state.
 Thus, adopting stochastic transitions is imperative.
 While probabilistic sequence models are used effectively in neuroscience \cite{Cunningham2014}, they have so far largely consisted of state space models without an obvious mechanistic interpretation \cite{Petreska2011,Macke2011,Linderman2017, Kim2023, Zhao2023}.

 Here, we demonstrate that we can fit large stochastic RNNs to noisy high-dimensional data.
 First, we show that, by combining variational sequential Monte Carlo methods \cite{Le2018,Maddison2017,Naesseth2018} with low-rank RNNs, we can efficiently fit stochastic RNNs with many units by learning the underlying low-dimensional dynamical system.
-Second, we show that, for low-rank networks with piecewise-linear activation functions, the resulting dynamics can be efficiently analyzed: In particular, we show how \emph{all} fix points can be found with a polynomial cost in the number of units -- dramatically more efficient than the exponential cost in the general case.
+The resulting RNNs are generative models of neural data that can be used to sample trajectories of arbitrary length, and also allow for conditional generation with (both time-varying and stationary) inputs.
+Second, we show that, for low-rank networks with piecewise-linear activation functions, the resulting dynamics can be efficiently analyzed: In particular, we show how \emph{all} fix points can be found with a polynomial cost in the number of units --- dramatically more efficient than the exponential cost in the general case.

 We first validate our method using several teacher-student setups and show that we recover both the ground truth dynamics and stochasticity.
 We then fit our model to several real-world datasets, spanning both spiking and continuous data, where we obtain a generative model which needs lower dimensional latent dynamics than current state of the art methods.
 We also demonstrate how in our low-rank RNNs fixed points can be efficiently inferred --- potentially at a lower cost than approximate methods \cite{Eisenmann2023}, while additionally coming with the guarantee that \emph{all} fixed points are found.